-Menelik II, emperor of Ethiopia employed the 'fight from the onset' strategy most successfully.
+Menelik II, Emperor of Ethiopia, shown in Figure 2, employed the 'fight from the onset' strategy most successfully.
 In the famous battle of Adwa, in 1896, Ethiopia defeated the Italian invaders and escaped colonial rule, with the exception of the brief Italian occupation between 1935-1941.